 Last season was supposed to be his last.
 His body couldn’t take anymore and the sight of a broken Wang trying to lift his team did not make for pleasant viewing.
 The ride into the sunset couldn’t have been better scripted with Wang making his eighth consecutive CBA All-Star appearance infront of a roaring hometown Beijing crowd.

 Bayi though, were not paying much attention to Wang’s wishes.
-The Rockets went 6-28 last season, arguably the worst finish in their history.
-No longer the glamour team that young Chinese prospects dream of playing for and bound by tradition not to sign foreigners, Bayi have nothing to save them or more importantly, keep the fans coming to games.
+The Rockets went 6-28 last season, the worst finish in their modern history.
+No longer the glamour team that young Chinese prospects dream of playing for and still bound by tradition not to sign foreigners, Bayi have nothing to save them or more importantly, keep the fans coming to games.
 The only option left is one born out a cynicism that few professional institutions would try to emulate; force Wang, their icon, their hero but ultimately their meal ticket to come out of retirement.

 In the West, Wang could justifiably tell his former team, one that essentially colluded with the league’s power brokers to control his livelihood, to shove it.
-China though is a different world, in which institutions have stronger cultural resonance- especially one like Bayi who are linked to the almost deified early days of the PLA.
+China though is a different world, in which institutions have stronger cultural resonance- especially one like Bayi who are linked to the almost deified PLA.
 ‘If he is needed on the court, he will play’, an official from within the Communist Party National Committee is quoted as saying.
 Wang himself is reported to have conceded, ‘As a soldier [which Bayi players are technically considered], I must obey orders’.

 Thus Wang may soon be donning his old jersey again, seemingly against his wishes.
 This is in stark contrast to Yao, who watches the team he owns from his private box on gameday, is completing his university studies at Shanghai’s Jiao Tong University and still flies out to Houston with his young family.